evanbrierton/dublin-transport-js/README.md

 > Make sure to replace `your-key-here` with your API key.

-The Dublin Area Transport API uses API keys to allow access to the API.
-You can register a new API key at our [developer portal](https://dublintransportapi.herokuapp.com/developers).
+The Dublin Area Transport API uses API keys to allow higher limits to the API.
+In the future you will be able to register a new API key at our [developer portal](https://dublintransportapi.herokuapp.com/developers).

-An API key need not be included in the request but you will be limited to 120 requests per hour without one, you can contact us at the developer portal if you require more requests.
+An API key need not be included in the request but you will be limited to 120 requests per hour without one, you will be able to contact us at the developer portal if you require more requests.

 `Auth: your-key-here`